appcelerator-forks/appersonlabs.TitaniumStatusbarOverlay/README.md

 Module created by Matt Apperson, based on the open source work of Matthias Tretter

-Additional methods created by Mads Møller - Napp CMS - www.napp.dk
+Other contributors for enhancments and bug fixes via PR:
+- Mads Møller (www.napp.dk)